-Surprisingly, in reality, Birch aquarium staff do not take courses at SIO for professional development, nor have scientists from SIO previously worked with aquarium staff to develop curricula and programs for aquarium visitors.
-Additionally, prior to COSIA, SIO students did not take courses in collaboration with, sponsored by, or located at Birch Aquaria.
+Even though some previous embeddedness existed between these partners, it was not as complete as one might imagine-Birch aquarium staff do not take courses at Scripps for professional development, nor have scientists from Scripps previously worked with aquarium staff to develop curricula and programs for aquarium visitors.
+Additionally, prior to COSIA, Scripps students did not take courses in collaboration with, sponsored by, or located at Birch aquarium.

 Other partnerships brought together through COSIA came together with an even lower degree of embeddedness.
 Some ISEIs and IHEs had never thought to collaborate before, while others may have considered it but didn't have the means or infrastructure to make it happen.
 Prior relationships and social networks make it easier for some institutions to come together around the COSIA work.

 Even for those partners who hadn't actually worked with Lawrence Hall of Science previously, the reputation, experience, and capacity for doing this work that LHS has generated over decades was a powerful draw for several of the partners we spoke with.
-As described above in the project's Theory of Action, LHS has a strong track record and commitment to this kind of work, and an infrastructure in place.
+As described above in the project's Theory of Action, LHS has a strong history and presence in ocean science education (and science education more broadly), a commitment to this kind of work, and an infrastructure in place.
 As one university scientist partner said:

-All of the LHS programs have a history of branching out and having sites, and so they have an infrastructure to do that already - a set way to do it.
+All of the LHS programs have a history of branching out and having sites, and so they have an infrastructure to do that already-a set way to do it.
 COSLA came from the Communicating Ocean Science course and these things all build on each other, which I think is really great and a strength.

-Another example of the importance of social networks and personal relationships in the COSIA partnership is the support for the work of the leadership at the different partner institutions and in turn, their social networks.
-These leaders have the ability to either facilitate or constrain the COSIA work.
-To date, most have been remarkably supportive.
+Another example of the importance of social networks and personal relationships in the COSIA partnership is the support from the leadership at different partner institutions and in turn, their own social networks.
+These leaders have the ability to either facilitate or constrain the COSIA work; however, to date, most have been remarkably supportive.
 One aquarium staff member said: